 Many tourists find it both amusing and perplexing when they hear about Tiger's Milk for the first time, but why exactly is it called Tiger's Milk?
 While the "milk" part can be attributed to its cloudy color, there are a few potential reasons for the "tiger" part:

-• Revitalising Properties: Fishermen have long claimed that Leche de Tigre holds revitalizing properties, such as being the perfect cure for hangovers or acting as an aphrodisiac.
+Revitalising Properties: Fishermen have long claimed that Leche de Tigre holds revitalising properties, such as being the perfect cure for hangovers or acting as an aphrodisiac.
 The name "Tiger's Milk" may symbolize the strong nature of this liquid and the powerful effects that it has.

-• Intensity: Peruvian cuisine is renowned for having very strong flavors.
-The combination of citrus lime juice, spicy aji peppers, and flavorful fish stock gives this dish a very intense and bold flavor, potentially representing the powerful nature of a tiger.
+Intensity: Peruvian cuisine is renowned for having very strong flavors.
+The combination of citrus lime juice, spicy aji peppers, and flavourful fish stock gives this dish a very intense and bold flavour, potentially representing the powerful nature of a tiger.

-• Cultural Symbolism: Ancient Peruvian civilizations, such as the Incas, revered certain animals and often incorporated their shapes and symbols into their architecture.
+Cultural Symbolism: Ancient Peruvian civilisations, such as the Incas, revered certain animals and often incorporated their shapes and symbols into their architecture.
 There is a strong cultural link in Peru to animals and what they represent, such as the condor, snake, and puma.

 How to prepare Leche de Tigre